epic-miner/ollama-with-openwebui-for-colab/README.md

 ## Troubleshooting

 *   **Ollama Installation Failure:** If the Ollama installation fails, check your internet connection and make sure the Ollama installation script is available.
-Consider downloading the Ollama binary directly instead.
 *   **Ollama Server Not Reachable:** If the Ollama server fails to start, check the output of the script for error messages.
 You might need to increase the `sleep` time in the `start_ollama_serve` function or check if there are any conflicts with other programs using the same port.
 *   **Open WebUI Not Accessible:** If the Open WebUI is not accessible, check that the container is running correctly using `udocker ps -m -s`.
 Also, ensure that your firewall is not blocking access to port 3000.

-*   **Port Conflicts:** If you encounter errors related to port 3000 already being in use, you can modify the `HOST_PORT` variable in the script to use a different port.
+## Disclaimer

+This script is provided as-is and without warranty.
+Use it at your own risk.
+Always review the script before running it, especially when downloading and executing external scripts.

 ## Contributing

-Contributions are welcome!
-If you have any improvements or suggestions, feel free to submit a pull request.
+If you have any improvements or suggestions, feel free to contribute to this project.

-## License

-This project is licensed under the [MIT License](LICENSE).